 So, it looks like you’ve downloaded X, Y, Z from our website.
 Are these the types of challenges you guys are facing at the moment? …

 … Usually when other people download this type of content they’re facing X, Y, Z challenges.
 Does this resonate with you?

-This outreach takes the notorious “Hi I’m Rowley, I’m from [insert] Agency, we sell in these services, we work with X people…” (the me, me, me chat) to focusing the conversation on the prospect themself and their problems.
+This outreach takes the notorious “Hi I’m Rowley, I’m from [insert] Agency, we sell these services, we work with X people…” (the me, me, me chat) to focus the conversation on the prospect themself and their problems.
 That’s ultimately how you're going to understand what that person's about.

 5. Connect call fails - They don’t answer, or you don’t have a number

 Let's say they don't connect and you're not able to put in that first initial phone call.
 Obviously, the majority of people are working from home at the moment so it may be that they don’t yet have a mobile number.

 If you can't get directly to that person and you leave a voicemail on their office phone instead, you still want to look to do that personalised approach.

 My advice = enrol them in a HubSpot sequence and send them a personalised video email.